-Looking for a smart way to publish social media posts when you’re offline, and your audience is online?
+Ready to post a social media update while you’re offline, but your audience is online?

 Social media has given small business owners yet another way to promote their businesses nowadays.
 You can use it to find new customers, drive traffic to your website, and keep in touch with your audience.

-But managing all the different social networks is time-consuming.
+But managing all the social networks can be time-consuming.

 This is where the best social media scheduling tools come in handy to save the day for you.